adopted-ember-addons/ember-data-factory-guy/README.md

 // Then in your tests you can use it like so:

-var testHelper, store;
+var testHelper, store, make;

 module('User Model', {
   setup: function() {
     testHelper = TestHelper.setup(App);
     store = testHelper.getStore();
+    // You could at this point, make fixtures with testHelper.make('user'),
+    // or store.makeFixture('user') but to be even more concise in tests
+    // you could add this shortcut method to your tests make = testHelper.make.bind(testHelper)
   },
   teardown: function() {
     Em.run(function() { testHelper.teardown(); });
   }
 });

-// You could at this point, make fixtures with testHelper.make('user'), but
-// to be even more concise in tests you could add this method to your tests var make = function(name, opts) { return testHelper.make(name, opts); }

 // assuming your default adapter is ActiveModelAdapter or RESTAdapter test("make a user using your applications default adapter", function() {